COS

 4. Hydrate

-While you may feel the urge to pour yourself a hot cup of coffee when that late afternoon slump creeps in, you should actually be reaching for good old H2O.
+While you may feel the urge to pour yourself a hot cup of coffee or tea when that late afternoon slump creeps in, you should actually be reaching for good old H2O.

 Dehydration has been found to negatively affect mood, and even mild dehydration can bring on that “low” feeling.
 Other signs of mild dehydration can include thirst, having a dry mouth, a headache or feeling light-headed.